Plus, we explain Green Mountain Power’s battery rebates and programs.

 How does it compare: battery backup vs. a generator?

 Batteries offer some very real upsides over generators, explains Robert.
-“Battery backup often times can check all of the boxes of what you’d want from a generator while being no maintenance, totally silent, and totally automatic.”
+“Battery backup often times can check all of the boxes of what you’d want from a generator while being maintenance-free, totally silent, and fully automatic.”
 In the event of an outage, your home seamlessly switches over to the battery.

 Cost-wise, batteries are more expensive than generators, but the sticker price is not the full picture.
 When you pair a battery with solar, you can take advantage of incentives like the investment tax credit and net metering.
 Plus, you’re likely protecting more of your home than you would with a small, portable generator.